-The Summit Call for Presentations is opening soon!
+The Summit Call for Presentations has closed.

 To get a taste of the type of dynamic presentations and speakers you’ll see at the 2022 CloudSecNext Summit, check out these talks from the 2021 Summit.